filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Miner

-The Filecoin project uses the term _miner_ to refer to participant in the network providing a service of value to a client.
+The Filecoin project uses the term _miner_ to refer to participants in the network who provide a service of value to a client.
 At present, the Filecoin specification recognizes two miner types: [storage miners](#storage-miner) and [retrieval miners](#retrieval-miner).

 ## Pledged storage